Collective security: Practices and Violations in International Period and The League of Nations

 In both cases, the absence of the United States deprived it of another major power that could have used economic leverage against either of the aggressor states.
 Inaction by the League subjected it to criticisms that it was weak and concerned more with European issues since most leading of its members were European, and it did not deter Hitler from his plans to dominate Europe.
 Abyssinian Emperor Haile Selassie continued to support collective security, as he assessed that impotence lay not in the principle but its covenantors' commitment to honor its tenets.

 One active and articulate exponent of collective security during the immediate prewar years was Soviet Foreign Minister Maxim Litvinov.

-After the Munich Agreement in September 1938 and the passivity of outside powers in the face of German occupation of the remainder of Czechoslovakia in March 1939, Western powers were shown not to be prepared to engage in collective security with the Soviet Union against aggression by Germany.
+After the Munich Agreement in September 1938, Germany, Hungary and Poland actively involved in the partition of Czechslovakia.
+Nazi Germany and Poland relatively annexed Sudetenland and Cechin region in the October of 1938.
+In Nov.
+1938, Hungary annexed south Slovakia.

 Soviet foreign policy was revised, and Litvinov was replaced as foreign minister in early May 1939 to facilitate the negotiations that led to the Molotov–Ribbentrop Pact with Germany, which was signed by Litvinov's successor, Vyacheslav Molotov, on August 23.
 The war in Europe broke out a week later with the invasion of Poland, which started on September 1.
 Thus, collective security may not always work because of the lack of commitment and the unwillingness of states or the international community to act in concert (Mingst 1999).